USAJOBS/help-center/faq/account/login-gov.md

 login.gov will walk you through each step of account set-up, but here’s what you can expect:

 1. You’ll need to enter an email address¬–use the same email address you use for USAJOBS (either your primary or secondary email address).
-2. You’ll have to enter a phone number¬–it can be a mobile or landline number.
+2. You’ll have to enter a phone number¬–it can be a mobile or landline number, but we recommend using a mobile phone number.
 3. You’ll get a security code either through text or phone call–this is the ‘two-factor authentication’ piece.
 4. You’ll create a personal key–this your backup if you forget your password or lose your phone.